 A growing body of regulation imposes enormous burdens on institutions to safeguard their information systems, transaction processes and sensitive databases.

 Failure to comply with applicable regulatory standards can result in the exploitation of vulnerabilities by hackers and other cybercriminals.
 Identities may be stolen, and sensitive information abused for malicious profit.
 Security breaches can have far-reaching impacts, ranging from remediation costs and damages payable to victims, to the incalculable toll of negative publicity, customer churn, and lost business.
 For these reasons, compliance audits should be conducted on a regular basis.

-SECNAP’s professionally certified security auditors leverage a complete audit tool kit—in tandem with their extensive, in-depth experience in conducting compliance audits—to ensure that you receive useful, comprehensive information suitable for immediate action.
+SECNAP’s professionally certified security auditors leverage a complete audit tool kit in combination with extensive experience in compliance audits.
 Tools may include automated testing, network and wireless scans, personnel interviews, social engineering techniques, policy reviews, procedural and process evaluations, in-depth analyses and more.

-By leveraging third-party support for compliance audit projects, organizations ensure that experienced, objective experts are engaged appropriately, and that in-house IT and audit personnel are able to remain focused on mission-critical responsibilities.
+By leveraging SECNAP as a third-party auditor, organizations ensure that objective experts are engaged and that in-house IT and audit personnel are able to remain focused on mission-critical responsibilities.